josivansilva/chess/README.md

 vertically and 1 square horizontally.

 # Organization & Architecture
 The Chess React App solution is organized into two applications.
-The first, called "chessApi", which is a Node.js application that provides a RESTful API for calculating Knight positions on the board.
-The second application, called "chessfrt", is a React application that provides the board interface, containing the cells that will be used to emulate the knight's movements.
+The first, called "chessApi", which is a Node.js back-end application that provides a RESTful API service for calculating Knight positions on the board.
+The second application, called "chessfrt", is a React front-end application that provides the board interface, containing the cells that will be used to emulate the knight's movements.